Theta-Dev/MySensors-singleLED/README.md

 Double check your solder connections, then continue with step 2
 ### Step 2: Programming and testing the microcontroller
 To program your ATmega you will need adapter cables for ICSP and Serial.
-Solder them according to [these] instructions.
+Instructions on how to solder these can be found on my website (https://thdev.org/?Projects___misc___micro_JST).
 You'll also need to add the barebone ATmega328p to the board definitions of your Arduino IDE.

 Plug the ICSP adapter into your board and connect a 3.3V FTDI adapter to it.
 Then connect the FTDI adapter to your computer via USB.
 Select "ATmega328p (8 MHz internal clock)" from the Board menu and make sure the correct serial port is selected.
 Then select Tools > Burn Bootloader and wait for the process to complete.